 So finally she stopped and told him if she was to leave him she wanted him to at least say goodbye to his granddaughter, her baby she was carrying.
 She carefully handed him that baby and then turned and continued to run.
 This had the effect the daughter had hoped for.
 There was no way that grandfather was going to stop if he had to get that baby to safety.
 So, on newfound adrenaline, he ran with all his heart.
 And the whole family was able to make it to safety.

-My brother Tal has a masters degree positive psychology.
-I love that he taught me about the “locus of control” which is defined by Psychology Today as “an individual’s belief system regarding the causes of his or her experiences and the factors to which that person attributes success or failure.”
+My brother Tal has a masters degree in positive psychology.
+In his graduate classes, he learned all kinds of things about the “Locus of Control.”
+It is defined by Psychology Today as “an individual’s belief system regarding the causes of his or her experiences and the factors to which that person attributes success or failure.”
 I like this little diagram I found online to explain it a little better:

 But I think we overstep our bounds far too often.
 We are so worried about everyone “feeling good” and being politically correct that we are losing sight of the fact that those kids of ours become stronger facing tough things.